albertofem/carcasian/README.md

 make server
 ```

 To fire up the server (by default, listening on port 8991).
-You can also use directly the cargo command:
+You can also use the cargo command directly:

 ```
 cargo run --bin carcasian-server -- --host 127.0.0.1 --port 8991